Amity4544/Amity4544/README.md

 - 👋 Hi, I’m @Amity4544
 - 👀 I’m interested in Data Science Machine Learning and AI
-- 🌱 I’m currently learning Machine Learning with Python
+- 🌱 I’m currently learning Machine Learning and AI
 - 💞️ I’m looking to collaborate on new projects and ideas in this field
 - 📫 How to reach me yadavamit67515@gmail.com